 After all, where else can you find incisive commentary, lively and often funny debate, one-stop news, and cute animal pictures?

-What We Did Last Year: Having an Impact
+What We Did Last Year: Bringing You the Future Early

-However, this year again showed Naked Capitalism to be right and early, just as we were when we launched this site to chronicle the coming financial crisis.
-In 2016, our forecast for the next ten years focused on how systems like globalism and neoliberalism were starting to come apart.
-Squeezing workers had become so successful that it was not just weakening growth but undermining the legitimacy of the elites.
+The past year again showed Naked Capitalism to be right and early, just as we were when we launched this site to chronicle the coming financial crisis.

 Some of our accomplishments are continuing core activities: